abenayed-XGL/IRIS/index.md

 {% capture text %}

-Members of the IRIS Lab develop a strong system-level understanding of RF technologies and gain hands-on experience that prepares them for careers in academia and industry.
+Our members develop a strong system-level understanding of RF technologies and gain hands-on experience that prepares them for careers in academia and industry.

 {%
   include button.html